10 Comments

-And here’s the customized WordPress 2.5 Login screen for my hometown’s website.
+And here’s the customized WordPress login screen for my hometown’s website.

 Here are the steps on how I was able to customize the WP 2.5 login screen above.
-Before you make any changes, make sure you have a backup copy of login.css and color-fresh.css so you’ll have a fresh copy when you are lost and stucked.
+As always, before you make any changes, make sure you have a backup copy of login.css and color-fresh.css so you’ll have a fresh copy when you are lost and stucked.

 logo-login.gif